IPat3l/semester2-week4/session-2/task3/act3.md

 Considering the examples from session 1 of this week choose one vector and one matrix task and modify the examples to use a command line argument that sets the size of the vector and matrix.

+- The command line argument can define the vector (or matrix) size N
+- Modify the code to dynamically allocate the vector or matrix
+- For good memory management deallocate memory at the end before exiting the program

 There are two example solutions provided in the repository for this session that you can use if you wish.